-- Extent to which the proposed technology or research is innovative; - Degree to which the current state of the technology or science and the proposed advancement are clearly described; - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; and - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations and discussion of prior work in the literature with analyses that support the viability of the proposed work.
+- Extent to which the proposed facility design is innovative. - Degree to which the current state of the art and the proposed advancement are clearly described. - Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement. - Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations and discussion of prior work in the literature with analyses that support the viability of the proposed work. - Extent to which the SMH Exemplary Design Envelope Specification was utilized in the design and application of each module. - Extent to which design concepts for integrating modules into the streambed minimize disturbance and lower cost compared to conventional approaches. - Extent to which applicants incorporate concepts of stream compatibility into the facility design. - Extent to which the facility design is replicable across multiple sites.